 - It is ‘Scotland’s Oldest Inhabited Castle’ and it really is like walking through a slice of history.
 That being said, some of the facilities in the rooms are a little out-dated but it had no negative effect on our stay.

 - The distance from Edinburgh did not impact our visit at all.
-You can read about our visit to Edinburgh in my 2 Days in Edinburgh Guide.
+You can read about my visit to Edinburgh in my 2 Days in Edinburgh Guide.

 Overall, it was an awesome experience to stay in a castle near Edinburgh.
-However, next time, I am definitely staying for longer and would 100% book the falconry experience!
+However, next time, I am definitely staying at Dalhousie Castle hotel for longer and would 100% book the falconry experience!

-If you’re looking for a luxury castle hotel near Edinburgh, I couldn’t recommend this lovely hotel more.
-Let me know in the comments if you’re thinking of heading here, or if you’ve already stayed!
+If you’re looking for a luxury castle hotel near Edinburgh, I couldn’t recommend the lovely Dalhousie Castle hotel more.
+Let me know in the comments if you’re thinking of heading here, or if you’ve already stayed at Dalhousie Castle!

 If you’ve enjoyed this post, feel free to share using the below links!